jeffpar/pcjs.v1/_posts/2018-03-20-emulating-ibm-pc-cursors.md

 Even IBM's own EGA Technical Reference manual gets this detail wrong.

 You might be tempted to think that this idiosyncrasy of the EGA means that if the Cursor Start and Cursor End register are equal, then no cursor at all is drawn.
-But that would be incorrect: the cursor will always consist of a *single* scan line, regardless whether Cursor Start is equal to Cursor End *or* Cursor End + 1.
+But no, the cursor will always consist of a *single* scan line, regardless whether Cursor Start is equal to Cursor End *or* Cursor End + 1.

 ### Cursor Visibility